 Schedule a meeting with your infertility counselor

 If you haven’t made contact with an infertility counselor yet, now is a good time to do so.
 These counselors are an amazing support for individuals and couples battling fertility.
 Not only do they come along with the credentials and wisdom of their trade, they typically have experience with infertility and fertility treatments themselves – so they can relate to what you’re going through.
 Together, you can come up with a holiday survival game plan that is personally suited to where you and your emotions are at right now.

 Sometimes, we develop a microscopic view of the world through our own lens.
 This is often the case for couples struggling with infertility because your entire life is dedicated to a single cause.
 The holidays are an ideal time to remember that there are thousands of others out there who are dealing with their own version of pain, struggle and helplessness.
-Perhaps this season, you can escape from your own micro-vision for a bit to give unto others who need you.
-Read, “…Escape Through Service” for more information about things you can do to help out right here in the Kansas City area.
+Perhaps this season, you can escape from your own moment in life for a bit to give unto others who need you.

 RRC wishes you and your loved ones a save and restful holiday season.
 And, may next year be the one that finds you holding your new little baby.